coopstools/statedfp/README.md

             .then((v) -> makeValueThatIsUpToPar(v))
             .terminate((v) -> consumerValue(v));
 ```
 Here, the `makeValueUpToPar` method will only be run if the `test` passes.

 As mentioned, `makeValueUpToPar` must be type invariant (returns the same type as it takes in).
 To get around this restriction, the `thenOrElse` method can be used.
+Here, thenOrElse takes two Functions/BiFunctions, which both must take the same argument types and return the same type.
 ```
 Consumer<StateObject> operation = ProcedureContainer
             .initializeContainer(StateObject::getInitialValue)